 If there’s a simple, provable mistake on the accident report, such as your date of birth or insurance policy information, you can contact the DMV about amending the report.
 The sooner you act, the better off you are.
 Any documentation you can submit to back you up, such as a photo of your license or insurance policy, will help.

 But what if the issue goes beyond a simple mistake?
 Maybe the accident report includes an account alleging you’re at fault.
 Maybe it omits some key details or presents the facts differently than you see them.
 In that case, you may want to contact a lawyer experienced with New York car accidents.

-While you want to correct the accident report to reflect that the accident wasn’t your fault, you could also start seeking compensation for your injuries and losses from the person who is at fault.
-Consulting with a lawyer who deals with car accident cases could give you clarity about what steps to take.
+While you want to correct the accident report to reflect that the accident wasn’t your fault, you could also seek compensation for your injuries and losses from the person at fault.
+Consulting with a lawyer dealing with car accident cases could clarify what steps to take.